 Return type: void

 setNodeSubTree

 Sets subtree for the node identified by nodeURI.
-If node already exists, this method overwrites actual subtree structure; if node doesn’t exist, a new node is created; if value is null, nodeURI identifies an interior node.
+If node already exists, this method overwrites actual subtree structure; if node does not exist, a new node is created; if value is null, nodeURI identifies an interior node.